OM2412/OnceTold/README.md

 ## AI Disclosure

-This project was built with assistance from AI coding tools (Antigravity, GitHub Copilot, Claude by Anthropic) as permitted by hackathon rules.
+This project was built with assistance from AI coding tools (GitHub Copilot) as permitted by hackathon rules.

 ---